Amenability, Reiter's condition and Liouville property: Special cases

 Of course, another class of examples is given by countable discrete semigroups $S$ with identity and counting measure $\lambda$.
-In this case, we have $LUC(S)= \ell^\infty(S)$ and, Reiter's condition and amenablity for $S$ defined in \S\,\ref{sgp} are identical with those defined for the semigroupoid $(S, \lambda)$.
-We conclude from Remark~\ref{RA_meas-sgp} and Theorem~\ref{special_thm_meas-sgp} the following result, where the Liouville property is also the same as the one defined in \S\,\ref{sgp}. \btheo Let $S$ be a countable discrete semigroup with identity.
-The following conditions are equivalent. \begin{itemize} \item[(i)] $S$ is Liouville, that is, there exists a probability measure $\pi$ on $S$ such that every bounded $\pi$-harmonic function is constant; \item[(ii)] $S$ is Reiter, that is, there exists a sequence $(\theta_n)_n$ of probability measures on $S$ such that $\lim_{n \to \infty} \norm{\theta_n - s \theta_n} = 0$ for all $s \in S$; \item[(iii)] $S$ is amenable, that is, there exists a left invariant mean on $\ell^{\infty}(S)$. \end{itemize} \etheo
+For these semigroups, we have the following result from Remark~\ref{RA_meas-sgp} and Theorem~\ref{special_thm_meas-sgp}.
+In the next subsection, we discuss the case of metric semigroups, which need not be locally compact nor support a quasi-invariant measure. \btheo Let $S$ be a countable discrete semigroup with identity.
+The following conditions are equivalent. \begin{itemize} \item[\rm (i)] $S$ is Liouville, that is, there exists a probability measure $\pi$ on $S$ such that every bounded $\pi$-harmonic function is constant; \item[\rm (ii)] $S$ is Reiter, that is, there exists a sequence $(\theta_n)_n$ of probability measures on $S$ such that $\lim_{n \to \infty} \norm{\theta_n - s \theta_n} = 0$ for all $s \in S$; \item[\rm (iii)] $S$ is amenable. \end{itemize} \etheo

+In the last section, we give some examples of discrete semigroups with the Liouville property for all non-degenerate probability measures, i.e., with the property that every bounded $\pi$-harmonic function is constant for every non-degenerate probability measure $\pi$.